 IFP was originally established under the name Theatre in Motion (until 2010) by sinologist and dramaturge Els Silvrants and architect Shuyu Chen and has since 2005 collaborated with artists, architects and performers on a wide range of projects and residencies.

 The studio and workspace is located in a 85 sqm renovated courtyard house in the old city of Beijing.
 The studio is shared with 1-3 other resident artist(s) and IFP staff, has basic facilities such as internet, projector and screen, basic hand tools, shared kitchen.
-The resident artist will be accommodated close to the studio in a private or shared apartment with private bathroom.
+The resident artist will be accommodated close to the studio in a shared apartment.